REGULATED MARKET SECTORS

 - Non-US Export Restrictions

 - US Economic Sanctions

 - Other US Government Agency Requirements

 Failure to properly declare objects when exported or imported can lead to fines, penalties, and the possible seizure of the items.
 Most countries have cultural property laws that restrict the export of cultural objects, either through retention or through export licensing requirements.

 In the United States, the government imposes limited import restrictions on archaeological and ethnological objects from certain countries.
-In addition, economic sanctions restrict the importation of objects from certain sanctioned countries, such as Iran, Cuba and Burma.
-The importation of objects stolen from foreign museums, libraries, and public collections can lead to automatic seizure by the Department of Homeland Security.
+In addition, economic sanctions restrict the importation of objects from certain sanctioned countries, such as Iran and Cuba.
+The importation of objects stolen from foreign museums, libraries, and public collections can lead to seizure and forfeiture by the Department of Justice and the Department of Homeland Security.
 We regularly advise galleries, auctioneers, museums, collectors, shipping companies, and customs brokers on these complicated issues.

 Regulatory and Government Policy

 The art market is subject to increasing federal, state, and international regulation.
 We have had success over the years in shielding important sectors of the art market from eclipse at the hands of opposing interest groups and regulators.
 Our ability to articulate the special concerns of art market clients before government regulators sets us apart.
 We have represented clients before:

 - US Customs and Border Protection

 - Office of Foreign Asset Control